n00b69/woa-dipper/guide/uninstall.md

 ## Uninstallation

 ### Why is this needed?
-If you want to uninstall windows this is used instead of deleting partitions manually to avoid human error + writing a whole dedicated guide to just uninstalling.
+If you want to uninstall Windows, this is used instead of deleting partitions manually to avoid human error + writing a whole dedicated guide to just uninstalling.

 If you want to relock your bootloader you'll need your partition table to be stock.